ParallelMaths/parallel/pages/9-17-shilling-thoughts.md

 @[youtube](azL5ehbw_24?rel=0&end=305)

 ::: problem id=1_1 marks=2
-__1.1.__ James showed you a truncatable prime, where by the left digit can be removed one to create a smaller, but still prime, number.
+__1.1.__ James showed you a truncatable prime, whereby the left digits can be removed one by one to create a set of smaller, but still prime, numbers.
 Which of these is a left-truncatable prime?

 * [ ] 981
 * [x] 983